Fast and Fewrious: Stochastic binary perturbations from fast compact objects: Three-body scattering

 \subsection{Hardening via multiple encounters}

 The issue of fast low-mass objects was first addressed by Gould~\cite{Gould:1990bk} and later investigated numerically by Quinlan~\cite{Quinlan:1996vp}.
-We first give a concrete definition of the hardening rate.
+(See also \refcite{2021MNRAS.508..190G}.)
+We first give a concrete definition of the hardening rate considered in that work.
 Consider a binary in a background of perturbers with fixed abundance and velocity. \refcite{Quinlan:1996vp} defines a dimensionless energy transfer

 and the hardening rate is the average value of $C$ over all of the parameters of a three-body encounter.
+The hardening rate determines how fast the orbit of the binary with semimajor axis $a$ would shrink in a medium of perturbers with number density $n$, and is defined as

-In practice, we define $\langle C\rangle|_b$ to be the average of $C$ over all angular parameters at fixed impact parameter $b$.
-Then the hardening rate $H_1$ is defined by
+In practice, we define $\langle C\rangle|_b$ to be the average of $C$ over all angular parameters at fixed impact parameter $b$. \refcite{Quinlan:1996vp} then computes the hardening rate $H_1$ by

 where $b_0$ is the impact parameter with pericenter distance equal to the semimajor axis, i.e., $r_p = a$, with $r_p$ defined by the relation